Waqar Ahmed Khan

-Waqar Ahmed Khan (born July 20, 1963 in Dera Ismail Khan) is a Pakistani politician and businessman.
-He has been a member of the honorable Senate of Pakistan for 21 years.
-Waqar was elected to the Senate of Pakistan for the first time in 1994 as the youngest ever member of the Upper House of Pakistan for a six years term and won by an overwhelming majority, securing the largest number of electoral votes from the provincial assembly of KPK.
-He was serving his country as a member of Upper House till 2015 holding positions of Federal Minister for Investment (Nov.
-2008 – Dec.
-2009) and Federal Minister for Privatization (Dec.
-2009 – Feb.
-2011).
+Waqar Ahmed Khan (born July 20, 1963, in Dera Ismail Khan) is a Pakistani politician and businessman.
+He has been a member of the Senate of Pakistan for 21 years.
+Waqar was elected to the Senate of Pakistan for the first time in 1994 as the youngest ever member of the Upper House of Pakistan for a term of six years and won by an overwhelming majority, securing the largest number of electoral votes from the Provincial Assembly of the North-West Frontier Province.
+He served as a member of the Senate till 2015, holding positions of Federal Minister for Investment (November 2008 – December 2009) and Federal Minister for Privatization (December 2009 – February 2011).

-He is a Chairman of WAKGROUP - one of the business conglomerates in Pakistan whose business portfolio ranges from real estate and construction, energy and steel and fashion to consumer electronics.
+۔ He is the Chairman of WAKGROUP - one of the business conglomerates in Pakistan whose business portfolio ranges from real estate and construction, energy and steel and fashion to consumer electronics.